 Workspace pros and cons

-Developing features in a workspace offers several advantages:
+Developing features in a workspace has several advantages:

 - You can safely develop features on a production server.
 Workspace features share the same server environment with production features, but in no way interfere with them.
 In other words, you do not need a separate development server to manage your in-development features.